-Microneedling is a recent innovation in medical aesthetics for the treatment of wrinkles, fine lines, scars (especially acne scars) and for improving the skin’s overall appearance.
-The procedure involves the insertion of a multi-point micro needle into the skin at a very high rate of speed, usually thousands of insertions per minute.
-As these very sharp micro-needles enter the skin, they injure it, which in turn trigger the body’s natural healing and regeneration response to cellular injury.
+Microneedling is a recent innovation in medical aesthetics for the treatment of wrinkles, fine lines, and scars (especially acne scars), and for improving the skin’s overall appearance.
+The procedure involves the insertion of a multi-point microneedle into the skin at a very high rate of speed, usually thousands of insertions per minute.
+As these very sharp micro-needles enter the skin, they injure it, which in turn triggers the body’s natural healing and regeneration response to cellular injury.
 Part of this epidermal repair process involves the production of new collagen and elastin, which results in a thicker dermal layer that softens the appearance of wrinkles.
-When using our microneedling needle, the micro-channels created by the needle allow topical serums, gels and creams to be absorbed better and more deeply than when they are simply applied to the skin superficially.
+When using our microneedling needle, the micro-channels created by the needle allow topical serums, gels, and creams to be absorbed better and more deeply than when they are simply applied to the skin superficially.

 We offer two microneedling devices:

 - Top notch, recognized instructors (in USA and Europe) (Read more ►)

 - Training is the most important part of this business.
 If you aren’t trained properly, you will do very poor jobs for your clients or patients and your practice will flounder.
 This is one of those services in which the old adage that you get what you pay for is really true.
 There are cheaper courses than Cliona’s, but there aren’t any that are better.
 If you are going to invest in learning permanent makeup or microneedling, be sure to get the very best training.
 More information on permanent makeup training.